tak1n/reifier/README.md

 ## Available Options

-You can adapt the ThreadPool size with following option:
+You can adapt the ThreadPool size with following options:

-    $ rackup -s reifier -O Threads=8
+    $ rackup -s reifier -O MinThreads=8 -O MaxThreads=16

 Also the amount of workers is adaptable: